aedobbyn/sentiment-analysis-monkeylearn/analysis.md

+Of course, these aren't the words that people use most often when talking about each of these categories: they're the ones they use most often when talking about a category *relative* to the words they use when talking about all other categories.
+That might be exactly what we're looking for if we want to cut through the aggregate and hone in on the specific.

-This kind of analysis can give us a sense of what people are actually saying and allows the humans to get a feel for where the pain points are and what could be improved.
+In general, the analysis of the words people use when talking about certain categories can give us a sense of what people are actually saying and allows the humans to get a feel for where the pain points are and what could be improved.

 <br>

 ## Wrap-Up

 Here we've built a relatively straightforward pipeline for an analysis of web data.
 We grab and clean our raw data, feed it to MonkeyLearn for extraction and classification, and then analyze the results.
 MonkeyLearn allows us to abstract out the machine learning and plug into a simple and reliable API.

-This is an area where companies can compare their own metrics to the same data scraped from reviews of other companies and trained using the same or very similar modules.
+What's also nice about this approach is, if we're Slack and interested the ways in which a competitor's ratings and reviews differ from ours, we can reuse everything we've done here and simply substitute in a different URL to compare another product's reviews to ours.

+Human-generated text data is inherently fuzzy and interesting to probe through.
+Piles of it, though, can be daunting to extract any actionable insights out of.
+MonkeyLearn provides a way to identify variables that are both nameable and account for a lot of the variance in our data -- a sort of interpretable PCA for text data.
+That means less time on the modeling treadmill and more time analyzing.

 Thanks and happy coding!